RedTopper/3DS-Homebrew-Menu-Wiki/Updating/Updating.md

 #Updating the launcher
 Gridlauncher is in pretty much constant development, and so there are frequent updates.
-To make it easier for users to keep up to date with the latest version, @ihaveamac created a built-in updater.
+To make it easier for users to keep up to date with the latest version, @ihaveamac has created an updater which is included with the Gridlauncher download.
 You can access this as follows:
 1. Open Gridlauncher settings (the top left icon on the main grid)
 2. Open the Software Update option, which is the following icon: